droliva10/ELK_Stack/README.md

 SSH into the control node and follow the steps below:
 - Copy the `filebeat and metricbeat configuration` files to  `/etc/ansible/filebeat.config.yml and /etc/ansible/metricbeat.config.yml`.
-- Update the hosts file to include IP address for [webserver] private IP address.
+- Update the hosts file to include the private IP addresses for [webserver] and [jumpbox].
-- Run the playbook, and navigate to /etc/filebeat/filebeat.yml and /etc/metricbeat/metricbeat.yml on hosts to check the installation worked as expected.
+- Run the playbook, navigate to /etc/filebeat/filebeat.yml and /etc/metricbeat/metricbeat.yml on hosts and jumpbox to check the installation worked as expected.
 - Ansible commands to be familiar with `ansible [Hosts_Name] -m ping` and`ansible-playbook`.
 - The **install-elk.yml**, **install-filebeat.yml**, and **install-metricbeat.yml** are in my ansible playbooks.
 They are located in the `/etc/ansible` directory.
 - The hosts file needs to be updated if you intent run the playbook on a specific machine.
 In the hosts file you can indicate the [Hosts_Name] and below you list specific Hosts private IP addresses.